mercuryanalytics/petasos/README.md

 `bundle exec rake scopes:create -- --action=do_something --scope=projects --description="small description of the scope" --name scope_name`

 Note that the `scope` argument should be a value from `clients`, `projects`, `reports`

+# Generate reports
+## Generate a report containing the users (contact name and email) which are researchers
+`bundle exec rake reports:researchers`

+## Generates a report containing the clients name and its respective users, with the following user attributes:
+` email company_name contact_name contact_title contact_phone contact_fax contact_email mailing_address_1 mailing_address_2 mailing_city mailing_state mailing_zip mailing_country`

+`bundle exec rake reports:client_accounts`

+## Generates a report containing the Partner Clients (client name, client contact name, client contact email)

+`bundle exec rake reports:partner_clients`

+Note: the reports are generated in the `public` folder, a message will appear after the generation is completed containing the file name.
+The script will output `Generated the file in public/report-partner-12-45-09-07.csv`